 - ALGAO (Association of Local Government Archaeology Officers), Cambridgeshire Flood Risk Management Partnership;

-- Contractors working for us such as our waste contractor, Amey; our highways contractor, Skanska and our energy performance contractor Bouygues Energies & Services.
+- Contractors working for us such as our waste contractor, Amey; our highways contractor, Milestone Infrastructure and our energy performance contractor Bouygues Energies & Services.

 - National Trading Standards

 - Peterborough City Council because our Trading Standards function is delivered jointly with Peterborough City Council as a joint 'Cambridgeshire and Peterborough Trading Standards” team, and the planning policy for Minerals and Waste contained within a joint plan for both authorities; and